 More Than the Sum of Parts

-Despite marijuana being a complex plant, the benefits and medicinal properties it delivers to users is very unique, and many different parts are needed in order to produce the medicine millions of people rely on.
+Marijuana is a complex plant, that delivers to users is very unique, and many different parts are needed in order to produce the plant that millions of people rely on.
 Next time you purchase any type of marijuana product, especially flower strains, you’ll now be familiar with the anatomy of marijuana and its significant complexity.

 Interested in creating your own infused marijuana products?
 If so, check out the interesting article here.